-Ever since the repeal of prohibition between 1933 with the passage of the 21st amendment to the constitution to 1966, when the last Temperance Laws were repealed in Mississippi, the United States has had an uneasy relationship with alcohol.
+Since the repeal of prohibition between 1933 and the passage of the 21st amendment to the constitution in 1966, when the last Temperance Laws were repealed in Mississippi, the United States has had an uneasy relationship with alcohol.
 According to The Huffington Post, the enduring existence of open container laws represents a continuing form of prohibition.

 What Is Minnesota's Open Container Law?

-Minnesota is one of thirty-nine states that have enacted complete “open container” or “open bottle” laws following TEA 21 Federal Standards (The U.S. federal transportation equity act for the 21st century–a 1998-2003 highway safety act).
-The Minnesota act specifies that no open containers of alcoholic beverages are allowed in passenger areas of any automobile or truck, including unlocked glove compartments or any other area of the vehicle that is accessible to the driver or passengers.
+Minnesota is one of thirty-nine states that have enacted complete “open container” or “open bottle” laws following TEA 21 Federal Standards (The U.S. Federal Transportation Equity Act for the 21st Century–a 1998-2003 Highway Safety Act).
+The Minnesota Act specifies that no open containers of alcoholic beverages are allowed in passenger areas of any automobile or truck, including unlocked glove compartments or any other vehicle area accessible to the driver or passengers.

-Open container laws apply only to government facilities, not to private property that is open to the public, like restaurants, stadiums or theaters.
+Open container laws apply only to government facilities, not private property open to the public, like restaurants, stadiums, or theaters.
 However, open container laws do apply to government-administered facilities like parks, picnic grounds, campgrounds, even sidewalks, as well as motor vehicles.
-Many thousands of people are ticketed or even arrested for violating open container laws.
+Thousands of people are ticketed or even arrested for violating open container laws.

 Enforcement of the Open Container Law in Minnesota